zhutchens1/g3groups/readme.md

 ## Step 1: Finding Giant-Only Cores of Groups
 <details><summary>Click for details...</summary>

-In the first step of the group finder, we use friends-of-friends to locate groups of giant galaxies.
+In the first step of the group finder, we use friends-of-friends (FoF)  to locate groups of giant galaxies.
 We define giants as galaxies that are  more massive than the gas-richness threshold scale from Kannappanet al. (2013).
-Therefore, in the stellar mass-selected group catalog, we select giants as logM* > 9.5; in the luminosity-selected group catalog, we select giants as r-mag <= -19.4.
-Figure 1 shows how this massscale divides the galaxy population between dwarfs and giantsluminosity-selected group catalog, we select giants as r-mag <= -19.4.
-Figure 1 shows how this massscale divides the galaxy population between dwarfs and giants..
+Therefore, in the stellar mass-selected group catalog, we select giants as `logMstar > 9.5`; in the luminosity-selected group catalog, we select giants as absolute `M_r <= -19.4`.
+Figure 1 shows how this masscale divides the galaxy population between dwarfs and giants.
+We also require that giant galaxies are confined to the survey volume, which includes a buffer region to mitigate errors in group-finding near the survey redshift boundaries.
+This constraint is `2530 < cz [km/s] < 7470` for ECO, which includes RESOLVE-A, and `4250 < cz [km/s] < 7250`.

+[FIGURE 1]

+We employ an adaptive linking strategy during this giant-only FoF procedure, inspired by Robotham et al. (2011) and its volume-limited application in Mummery (2018).
+We use line-of-sight `b_LOS` and transverse `b_perp` linking multipliers of 1.1 and 0.07, respectively, as these are optimized for the study of galaxy environment (Duarte & Mamon, 2014).
+In a standard FoF approach, these values are multiplied by the mean separation of galaxies, `s_0=(V/N)^1/3`, and are used as linking lengths.
+Here we assign a different value of `s` to every galaxy, measured instead by the number density of galaxies which are greater than or equal to their luminosity or mass.
+We then look at the median value of `s` over all galaxies and scale all `s` values such that the median is retained at the original `(V/N)^1/3`.
+The figure below shows how the value of `s` varies with absolute magnitude.

+[FIGURE 2]

 </details>